 Diagnosis of spinal muscular atrophy

 Physical symptoms of SMA can vary widely based on disease severity.
 The most severe form of SMA (Type I) has an early onset, with early symptoms presenting within the first six months of life.
 Infants with SMA develop hypotonia and progressive weakness and wasting of muscles initially affecting legs more than arms, but eventually being generalised.
 Affected people also present with recurrent respiratory infections, difficulties breathing and respiratory distress, commonly requiring ventilator support.
 Other bulbar symptoms include difficulty swallowing and poor feeding.
 Babies with Type I SMA will never be able to sit independently14.
 Symptoms onset in Type II SMA occur between 6–18 months, and although children can sit, they are unable to walk independently.
 They exhibit severe muscle weakness in the lower limbs, and develop progressive scoliosis over time.
 Patients with SMA may also present with tongue atrophy with fasciculations14.
 Eye movement and cognition are usually unaffected in SMA14.

-Genetic testing can confirm the SMA diagnosis, identify SMA in pre-symptomatic individuals and inform the carrier status of at-risk parents (Figure 5).
+Genetic testing can confirm the diagnosis of SMA, identify SMA in pre-symptomatic individuals and inform the carrier status of at-risk parents (Figure 5).